cooperdk/YAPO-e-plus/README.md

         `python manage.py dumpdata --indent=4 > database.json`

         Which will export your database tables to json format.
-You can then import it after executing step 1 and2 above to generate a new database with the command:
+You can then import it after executing step 1 and 2 above to generate a new database with the command:

         `python manage.py loaddata database.json --ignorenonexistent`